shivanshdave/2020-432/calendar.md

 *If you have a concern that you want me to be sure to address in what I post on Monday, please send that concern along via email.
 I will of course follow the guidance of the University.*

-## So ...
-Everything below this line is subject to change.

 -----------------------

 # Course Calendar for 432 in Spring 2020 (OLD VERSION)